 - State Snapshot Transfer (SST) is when all data is copied from one node to another.

 SST is usually used when a new node joins the cluster and receives all data from an existing node.
-Percona XtraDB Cluster uses xtrabackup for SST.
+There are three methods of SST available in Percona XtraDB Cluster:

 for the entire syncing process, only for syncing .frm files (the same as with a regular backup).